Tao Lin: Shoplifting from American Apparel (2009)

 In September 2009 Lin's novella Shoplifting from American Apparel was published to mixed reviews.
 The Guardian wrote, "Trancelike and often hilarious… Lin's writing is reminiscent of early Douglas Coupland, or early Bret Easton Ellis, but there is also something going on here that is more profoundly peculiar, even Beckettian."
 The Village Voice called it a "fragile, elusive book".
-Bookslut wrote, "it shares an affected childishness with bands like The Moldy Peaches and it has a put-on weirdness reminiscent of Miranda July's No One Belongs Here More Than You."
 Time Out New York wrote, "Writing about being an artist makes most contemporary artists self-conscious, squeamish and arch.
 Lin, however, appears to be comfortable, even earnest, when his characters try to describe their aspirations (or their shortcomings) [...] purposefully raw."
-The San Francisco Chronicle wrote, "Tao Lin's sly, forlorn, deadpan humor jumps off the page [...] will delight fans of everyone from Mark Twain to Michelle Tea."
-The Los Angeles Times wrote, "Camus' The Stranger or sociopath?"; the Austin Chronicle called it "scathingly funny" and wrote that "it might just be the future of literature."
-Another reviewer described it as "a vehicle...for self-promotion."
+The San Francisco Chronicle wrote, "Tao Lin's sly, forlorn, deadpan humor jumps off the page".
+The Los Angeles Times wrote, "Camus' The Stranger or sociopath?"; the Austin Chronicle called it "scathingly funny" and wrote, "it might just be the future of literature".
+Another reviewer called it "a vehicle...for self-promotion."

-In a December 2009 episode of KCRW's Bookworm, Michael Silverblatt called the novella "the purest example so far of the minimalist aesthetic as it used to be enunciated" and Lin described the novella's style as deliberately "concrete, with all the focus on surface details, with no sentences devoted to thoughts or feelings, and I think that results in a kind of themelessness, that, in its lack of focus on anything else, the theme becomes, to me, the passage of time."
-In the same month, clothing retailer Urban Outfitters began selling Shoplifting from American Apparel in its stores.
+The same month, clothing retailer Urban Outfitters began selling Shoplifting from American Apparel in its stores.